 If you complete any of our contact forms, you will have provided us with a combination of your name, email address and/or telephone number.

 - In order to provide a financial planning service to you both initially and ongoing we will collect and hold certain information required regarding your financial and personal circumstances.
 This may also include special categories of personal data such as information about your health, if this is necessary for the provision of our services.
 This is also applicable to corporate clients, where we may need to be provided with company and/or employee data in order to suitably deliver our service.

 As such, in both instances it is the client’s responsibility to keep us informed of their up-to-date information.

 We use your information to:

-- Keep your financial data and circumstances up to date in order to ensure that our advice continues to be in your best interest (where we have agreed to provide this service)
+- keep your financial data and circumstances up-to-date in order to ensure that our advice continues to be in your best interest (where we have agreed to provide this service); and

 - Contact you with information we deem relevant to you.
 You reserve the right to unsubscribe at any time

 - If you apply for a vacancy with us, we shall use your information to assess your suitability and to respond to you

 Information about connected individuals